tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 #> 2 none     45962 0.919
 ```

 We can see that children were only in 8.1% of the reservations.
-This type of severe class imbalance can often wreak havoc on an analysis.
+This type of class imbalance can often wreak havoc on an analysis.
 While there are several methods for combating this issue using [recipes](/find/recipes/) (search for steps to `upsample` or `downsample`) or other more specialized packages like [themis](https://tidymodels.github.io/themis/), the analyses shown below analyze the data as-is.

 ## Data Splitting & Resampling {#data-split}